Medicare Advantage plans are a popular private insurance alternative to Medicare. However, there are some pros and cons to Medicare Advantage.

 Limited service providers

 If you choose one of the more popular Medicare Advantage plan types, such as an HMO plan, you may be limited in the providers you can see.
-You may even face higher fees if you choose to an out-of-network provider with these plans.
+You will usually face higher fees if you choose to an out-of-network provider with these plans.

-Other plan types do give you more provider freedom, though those plans may be limited and costly.
+Other plan types do give you more provider freedom, though those plans may have higher premiums and fees like copays and deductibles.

 Additional costs for coverage